ASolis2/azure-terraform-projects/README.md

 # Azure Terraform Projects

-This repository showcases real-world Terraform infrastructure projects deployed in a simulated and live Azure environment using WSL and CLI tools.
-Each project is organized with proper structure, tested using `terraform plan`, and stored in separate GitHub branches for clarity and versioning.
+This repository contains a series of Terraform projects simulating real-world deployments in Azure.
+Each project is organized into its own folder and GitHub branch, following best practices for DevOps infrastructure as code.

-## 🔧 Tools Used
-- Terraform CLI (v1.12.1)
-- Azure Resource Manager (simulated locally)
-- WSL + Ubuntu Terminal
-- GitHub CLI + Git Version Control
+---

 ## 📁 Project Structure

-Each project is structured into:
+Each project folder includes:

 - `main.tf` – core infrastructure logic
 - `variables.tf` – configurable inputs
 - `outputs.tf` – key results returned from resources